 Finally, we do not recommend using this as a proxy for crowds at other Los Angeles attractions or theme parks, like Universal Studios Hollywood, Knott’s Berry Farm, or Six Flags Magic Mountain.
 Disneyland Resort crowds are unique; they are artificially manipulated by Disney and also impacted by extraneous variables that do not impact the aforementioned theme parks to nearly the same degree.

-Crowds levels are likely to spike on July 17, 2018, and that’s because this is the anniversary of Disneyland.
+Crowds levels are likely to further spike on July 17, 2019, and that’s because this is the anniversary of Disneyland.
 There’s usually a special moment acknowledging the date, plus special merchandise, buttons, and food.
 This date should also roughly coincide with a nature rise in crowds as the summer tourist season peaks.
-There will be another spike coming August 20, 2018 when summer Annual Passholder blockouts expire.
-You can read more about that in our August Disneyland Crowd Calendarpost.

 Disneyland regularly closes at midnight, with Disney California Adventure regularly closing at 10 p.m.
 These are the “maximum” operating hours for each park–the longest either are open any day of the year, aside from New Year’s Eve and other outliers.

 In terms of seasonal events, there’s obviously Independence Day at the beginning of the month.
-“Disney’s Celebrate America! – A Fourth of July Concert in the Sky” is the special Independence Day weekend fireworks show, which is shown July 1 to 4, 2018 (weather permitting).
+“Disney’s Celebrate America! – A Fourth of July Concert in the Sky” is the special Independence Day weekend fireworks show, which is expected to be shown July 1 to 4, 2019 (weather permitting).

 This fireworks spectacular gets guests in the star-spangled spirit with brilliant fireworks in the night sky to the sounds of patriotic songs.
 Check out our Tips for Photographing Fireworks post to take your great photos of this show!
 There is also a special patriotic Flag Retreat ceremony on July 4.